Attia-Ahmed/ExtendableAction/README.md

 or add it by hand to your `composer.json` file.

-3. You can publish the config file with:
+2. Publish the config file with:

 ```bash
 php artisan vendor:publish --provider="AttiaAhmed\ExtendableAction\ExtendableActionBaseServiceProvider"